 The Anchor School's attendance policy is grounded in the belief that every student deserves access to an excellent education in their community.
 Accessing the excellent educational programming we provide requires attendance in school - every minute of every day.
 There is research connecting school attendance with school performance, so we will carefully monitor attendance and hold students and families accountable for good attendance habits.
-After 12 unexcused absences, The Anchor School will consider retention or withholding credits depending on the information provided in each case of absenteeism.
-After 10 unexcused absences, we will schedule a mandatory meeting with the Head of School and Principal.
+After 12 unexcused absences, The Anchor School will consider retention or withholding credits depending on the information provided in each case of absencesism (i.e. MAP Growth, Milestones Scores, Standards-Based Grades).
+After 10 unexcused absences, we will schedule a mandatory meeting with the Head of School and Director of Middle School.
 After 5 unexcused absences, we will schedule a mandatory meeting with the Advisor and Social Worker.
 Per state law, more than five (5) absences is considered truancy because research has indicated that missing more than five days of school begins to impact school performance and attitudes towards school.